-A doctor’s pronouncement of “cancer” are among the most dreaded words anyone can possibly hear, but coming up with encouraging words for a friend diagnosed with cancer can be just the lift the patient needs to get them through the long, difficult road ahead.
+A doctor’s pronouncement of "cancer" is among the most dreaded words anyone can possibly hear; but, coming up with encouraging words for your friend diagnosed with cancer can be just the lift they need to get them through the long, difficult road ahead.

 You can’t cure the illness of a friend diagnosed with such a horrible disease.
-What you can do, though, and what could make the difference between fatalism and despair, and hope to fight on, would be to offer the right encouraging words for a friend diagnosed with cancer.
+What you can do, though, and what could make the difference between fatalism and despair, would be to offer the right encouraging words for a friend diagnosed with cancer.

 Just a little time and love invested into the process can help you come up with the right thing to say, and maybe help your loved one over the worst of what’s to come.

 A diagnosis of cancer can make the unfortunate victim feel as if he’s removed from everyday life.
-It can be a time of awful, overwhelming loneliness.
+It can be a time of awful, overwhelming loneliness and a time of feeling out of control.
 Sometimes the most moving words the sufferer will hear are the most basic: “I’m here for you.
 Let me know what you need.”
 Saying that and meaning it may be the most incredibly important act of kindness you’ll ever do for your friend or loved one.

 Let him scream, shout, punch the wall, shake his fist to the sky, but let him do it knowing you’ve got his back.
 He may need to just get his fury and anger out before he can respond to the diagnosis rationally and with his full attention.

 Cancer’s a tough disease, but it shouldn’t have to be a lonely one.
-Let your friend know whatever he needs, however long it takes, you’re not going anywhere without him.
+Let your friend know whatever he needs, however long it takes, you’re going to be there for him.
 Those are among some of the most encouraging words for a friend diagnosed with cancer anyone will ever hear.

 Of course cancer is horrible, but once your friend gets the denial and anger out of his system, he’s going to need some cheering up.
 Send him a cheery card, but even better, make it a funny one.
 He probably could use a chuckle or two, and sometimes just getting your mind off "the Big C" is the best way to fight it.